KenMcC98/dotnet-webapp1-container/README.md

 # .NET 8 and ubi8-FIPS SSL Error

-The following error originally occurred when trying to connect to a simple .NET 8 WebApi, using curl or a web browser with TLSv1.3, when hosted in a pod on a FIPS-enabled OpenShift Cluster:
+The following error originally occurred when trying to connect to a simple .NET 8 WebApi, using curl or a Chromium web browser with TLSv1.3, when hosted in a pod on a FIPS-enabled OpenShift Cluster:

 ```